 Demonstration that STIP/TIP fiscal constraint is maintained takes place through an FCC.
-Real time versions of the STIP/TIP are available to FHWA and FTA through PennDOT's Multimodal Project Management System (MPMS).
-All revisions must maintain year-to-year fiscal constraint, per 23 CFR 450.218(1) and 23 CFR 450.326(g)(j)&(k), for each of the four years of the STIP/TIP.
+Real time versions of the STIP/TIP are available to FHWA and FTA through MPMS.
+All revisions must maintain year-to-year fiscal constraint, per 23 CFR 450.218(I)&(m) and 23 CFR 450.326(g)(j)&(k), for each of the four years of the STIP/TIP.
 All revisions shall account for year of expenditure (YOE) and maintain the estimated total cost of the project or project phase within the time-period [i.e., fiscal year(s)] contemplated for completion of the project, which may extend beyond the four years of the STIP/TIP.
 The arbitrary reduction of the overall cost of a project, or project phase(s), shall not be utilized for the advancement of another project.